aws-samples/aws-rtb-intelligence-kit/README.md

 ## Architecture

-The overall architecture is depicted below and consists of three mayor components:
+The overall architecture is depicted below and consists of three major components:

 1. ML Pipeline Component: Downloading & preparing of the data, feature engineering and training of the ML model
 2. Data Repository: Holding all the data and generated artifacts